Chapter 3—In the Desert

 “So?”
 Steve prodded.

 “He’s sending people to pack the house.”
-She attached the phone to her belt.
+She attached the phone to her waistband.
 “And he wants to see me.”

 “He didn’t say, but he said you could come, too.”